mangosenyo/wav2face/README.md

 # wav2face
-Direct audio to 3D facial landmark generation (no phoneme conversion) with a Temporal Convolutional Network (TCN).
+Direct audio to 3D facial landmark generation (no phoneme conversion) with a CNN.

 ---